-People with angina pectoris or sometimes referred to as stable angina have episodes of chest pain.
-The discomfort that are usually predictable and manageable.
+People with stable angina have episodes of chest pain.
+The discomfort is usually predictable and manageable.
 You might experience it while running or if you’re dealing with stress.

-Normally this type of chest discomfort is relieved with rest, nitroglycerin or both.
-Nitroglycerin relaxes the coronary arteries and other blood vessels, reducing the amount of blood that returns to the heart and easing the heart's workload.
-By relaxing the coronary arteries, it increases the heart's blood supply.
+Normally, this type of chest discomfort is relieved with rest, nitroglycerin or both.
+Nitroglycerin relaxes the coronary arteries and other blood vessels, reducing the amount of blood that returns to the heart and easing the heart’s workload.
+Relaxing the coronary arteries increases the heart’s blood supply.

-If you experience chest discomfort, be sure and visit your doctor for a complete evaluation and, possibly, tests.
-If you have stable angina and start getting chest pain more easily and more often, see your doctor immediately as you may be experiencing early signs of unstable angina.
+If you experience chest discomfort, be sure to contact your health care team immediately to set up a complete evaluation and, possibly, tests.
+If you have stable angina and start getting chest pain more easily and more often, see your health care professional immediately.
+You may be experiencing early signs of unstable angina.